 If you have determined, based on the substantial presence test or marriage to a U.S. citizen or resident alien, that you are considered a Resident Alien for tax purposes, then you will generally have the same federal income tax requirements as a U.S. citizen.
 Please note that in this context, the term “resident” applies only to your tax requirements and is not related to your immigration status.
 See Publication 17: Your Federal Income Tax Guide.

 If you are filing a tax return and are not eligible to apply for a Social Security number, you may obtain an Individual Taxpayer Identification Number (ITIN).
 A Social Security Number or ITIN is necessary only if you are filing a tax return.
 If you earned no U.S.-source income and are only submitting form 8843, you do not need to apply for the Social Security Number or ITIN.

-- Make photocopies of your documents for your records.
+- Keep copies of all of your tax return documents for your records.